jorge-martinez-gil/uwsd/README.md

 2. Install dependencies (refer to the installation section).
 3. Download and position pre-trained word embeddings in the data directory.
 4. Execute the script of your choice and observe the results in your console.
+5. For best performance, use scripts prepared to work with GPUs.

 ## 📝 Evaluation